BraxtonElmer/BraxtonElmer/README.md

 A lot of my work revolves around API development, backend logic, automation, and building various bots—especially Discord bots and tools that help automate tasks or connect different services.

-I’m comfortable working with Vercel, AWS, and DigitalOcean, and I handle deployment setups, hosting, and server configuration.
+I’m comfortable working with Vercel, AWS, and Oracle, and I handle deployment setups, hosting, and server configuration.
 I like creating simple, scalable structures that perform reliably in real-world use.

 If you’re interested in full-stack projects, custom APIs, automation scripts, or bot development, feel free to explore my repositories or reach out!